If your baby is struggling at the ‘witching hour’, I feel you. Really I do.

 Plus, add in a few things I wish I’d known then, which would have almost certainly put an end to the witching hour sooner.
-(Things I came across in researching and writing about colic/reflux/fussy babies.)
+(Things I came across in researching and writing about acid reflux in babies, colic and so-called inconsolable crying and excessively gassy babies.)

 What is the ‘Witching Hour’